sd17spring/sd17spring.github.io/_assignments/mini-project-4-interactive-visualization.md

 As part of filling out this spreadsheet, and starting the project, you should fork and clone the [base repo](https://github.com//{{site.course.github_owner}}/InteractiveProgramming) for this project.
-Remember, that you will want to have only one of your teammates fork the repo, and then the other member should be added as a collaborator on Github for that repo.
+Remember, that you will want to have only one of your teammates fork the repo, and then the other member should be added as a collaborator on GitHub for that repo.
 Be sure to add a link to your repo to the shared Google spreadsheet.

 There are three deliverables for this project.